ArashAh/version_control_workshop/part-2.md

     ```bash
     git branch -M main
     ```
-    ❓ do you know why we need to this?
+    ❓ do you know why we need to do this?

 5. **Connect local to remote:**
    - Add a remote repository: